 The brand should highlight who the business is, what makes them unique, and how they treat patients.
 Examples of brand identity components include staff characteristics, the office environment, and what the patient experiences.
 From this, the brand can be translated into slogans and brand mantras that allow for consistent messaging throughout all marketing efforts.

-Building a Responsive Website
+2. Build a Responsive Website

 The user experience encompasses both how someone interacts with a website and how that website responds.
 It includes such things as loading speed, the tone of the writing and design, functionality, and the user’s ability to accomplish their goal (like booking an appointment).
 Having a well-functioning website will help retain the user, or potential patient in this case, and give the healthcare organization a better chance of gaining them as a patient.

-Using Paid Search Ads
+3. Use Paid Search Ads

-Asking for Reviews
+4. Ask for Reviews

 Asking patients to leave a review will build the organization’s credibility.
 These reviews should be easily found on a website and should also be monitored.
-If a bad review is left, Combo suggests responding within 12 hours.
-This shows the outside audience that the organization cares about their patients’ experiences and will continually work to make them better.
+If someone leaves a bad review, best practice suggests responding early, being sympathetic, and encouraging the patient to contact the practice directly to take the conversation offline.
+This shows the outside audience that the organization cares about its patients’ experiences and will continually work to make them better.
 Known as healthcare reputation management, this helps maintain a positive online brand perception.

 Social Media and Healthcare Marketing